sarah-vanvelzer/Adios/README.md

 - Benefit-based reframing after eating
 - No calorie or nutrition tracking
 - Visual map where food moments are placed & released
-- Tap entries to revists benefits attached to specific moments
+- Tap entries to revist benefits attached to specific moments

 ## Built With
 - SwiftUI